polkadot-developers/polkadot-docs/develop/application-devs/system-parachains/interact-asset-hub.md

 [API Sidecar](https://github.com/paritytech/substrate-api-sidecar){target=\_blank} is a REST service for relay chain and parachain nodes.
 It comes with endpoints to query information about assets and asset balances on the Asset Hub.

-- Asset lookups always use the `AssetId` to refer to an asset class.
+- Asset look-ups always use the `AssetId` to refer to an asset class.
 On-chain metadata is subject to change and thus unsuitable as a canonical index.
 - Please refer to [docs](https://paritytech.github.io/substrate-api-sidecar/dist/) for full usage information.
 Details on options like how to make a historical query are not included here.